 Once you are in the process of a divorce, support is referred to as maintenance or alimony.
-If you are getting separated or divorced, the supreme court can award you temporary maintenance (which lasts while the divorce case is going on) and/or final maintenance, which applies once the divorce is finalized.
-For temporary maintenance, there are specific guidelines which lay out how much you can get and the New York Courts website has a calculator to help you figure out what you may be entitled to.
-These guidelines are explained in a manual prepared by Her Justice and the Brooklyn Bar Association Volunteer Lawyers Project.
+If you are getting separated or divorced, the supreme court can award you temporary maintenance (which lasts while the divorce case is going on) and/or post-divorce maintenance, which applies once the divorce is finalized.
+For temporary maintenance, there are specific guidelines and a mathematical formula that determines how much you can get.
+The New York Courts website has an online calculator to help you figure out what you may be entitled to in temporary maintenance.